akharrou/42-Project-Libft/README.md

 ## Usage <a name="download"></a>

-1) Git clone the repository:
+Git clone the repository :

-	git clone
+	git clone https://github.com/akharrou/42-Project-Libft.git Libft && cd Libft

-2) Build the Library:
+Build the Library :

 	make

-3) Copy/Move the Executable into the root of your project:

-	cp libft.a <root_of_your_project>

-4) Copy/Move the `includes/` directory into the root of your project:
+Copy/Move the `Includes/` directory & the Executable into the root of your project :

-	cp Includes <root_of_your_project>
+	cp Includes libft.a <root_of_your_project>

-5) Compile your source code with the Library binary:
+Compile your source code with the Library binary:

 	gcc libft.a <your_file.c>